Experiencing hair loss can be downright scary.

 Aside from your IUD, other possible reasons behind hair loss could also be thyroid dysfunction and mineral deficiencies.

-With that in consideration, here are some helpful tips to support healthy hair growth that are bound to help you regardless if you do or you do not know the exact reason behind your hair loss:
+With that in consideration, here are some helpful tips to support healthy hair growth:

 - Be extra careful with coloring, bleaching, and chemical straightening

 - If you have possible mineral and vitamin deficiencies, take supplements with zinc, iron, B complex, and vitamins A, C, and E